sarahtrevers/sarahtrevers.github.io/pages/4-testimonials.md

 ---
 layout: page
 title: Testimonials
-# tagline: Some comments from previous customers
+tagline: Sarah has performed at many weddings and other such occasions, here are just a few comments about some of her past performances
 permalink: /testimonials/
 ---

-Sarah has performed at many weddings and other such occasions, here are just a few comments about some of her past performances.

 > Sarah’s sublime rendition of Mozart’s Laudate Dominum was the perfect accompaniment to our special day.
 Sarah has the voice of an angel!
 > #### Su and Simon, Mansfield